-JENNIFER THORNTON, fOUNDER & CULINARY DIRECTOR
+JENNIFER THORNTON, FOUNDER & EXECUTIVE DIRECTOR

 Born and raised locally, Jennifer developed her culinary and cross-cultural interest while living in France from 2007 to 2012.
 In France, Jennifer became an olive oil specialist and worked in olive oil mills, harvests, judged olive oil competitions, and managed an olive oil boutique in Paris.
 Upon returning to Cleveland, Jennifer began to offer culinary classes and workshops: starting with olive oil courses, French and Provençal cuisine.
 She is the owner of Buttercream & Olive Oil, LLC and her repertoire now includes a wide variety of classes, the most popular of which is her French Macaron workshop.
 As a locavore, her emphasis is always on local, seasonal, or organic ingredients.
 She is fluent in French and fostered a passion for international cultures during her time in Europe, which led to her becoming a volunteer and refugee mentor at the Hope Center for refugees and immigrants in 2016.

-AMY DURKALSKI, ASSISTANT CULINARY DIRECTOR
+AMY DURKALSKI, DIRECTOR OF EDUCATION

 After spending twenty years in education, Amy recently received a degree in nutrition from Kent State University.
 She is a life-style coach for the YMCA’s diabetes prevention program and has worked with local restaurants developing healthy menu options.
 Along with her husband, Court, they actively pursue philanthropy internationally, nationally, and locally.

 KRISTINE KASCAK, DIRECTOR OF COMMUNICATIONS & FARMERS MARKET